Skip to content

 The built-in users surface also serializes UserRead, so all /users reads include normalized roles.
 PATCH {users}/me strips roles and the other privileged fields from self-service payloads even when a custom user_update_schema includes them.
 Email changes use UserUpdate (email, optional current_password, optional totp_code) and require current_password; non-email self-service updates from custom schemas do not.
 PATCH {users}/me does not rotate passwords.
 Authenticated password rotation uses POST {users}/me/change-password with ChangePasswordRequest (current_password, new_password); the controller re-verifies the current password before delegating the replacement password through the manager update lifecycle.
 Wrong or missing current-password submissions on email changes and password rotation return 400 with LOGIN_BAD_CREDENTIALS, invalid replacement passwords return 400 with UPDATE_USER_INVALID_PASSWORD, malformed request payloads use REQUEST_BODY_INVALID, unauthenticated requests return 401, and configured rate limits return 429 with Retry-After.
 Superuser PATCH {users}/{id} uses AdminUserUpdate, can persist validated roles, and remains the admin-initiated password rotation path.

-The storage redesign does not add separate CRUD endpoints for the relational role tables.
+Relational role tables do not get separate CRUD endpoints in the core plugin.
 Built-in users routes continue to manage only the normalized flat roles contract on the user boundary.
 Operator-driven catalog and assignment administration lives on the litestar roles CLI surface, while applications that need an HTTP admin surface can opt into HTTP role administration.

 Contrib role administration (opt-in)